-*Please note that admission to the Clinical Research Methods certificate program is highly competitive and there is limited space in each entering class.
+*Please note that admission to the Health Disparities Research certificate program is highly competitive and there is limited space in each entering class.
 Therefore, strongest consideration is given to candidates who apply before the preferred program deadline.

 Tuition and Fees

 Tuition and fees for the Health Disparities Research certificate program are currently $793 per credit hour.